 - Wander in Shadow of the Colossus has no health pickups to restore his lost strength, so he simply has to wait a few minutes for his injuries to heal.
 Yes, even though said injuries are usually inflicted by falling off enormous colossi several dozen stories tall.
 Justified because he has a magical sword.

-- Uncharted: Drake's Fortune relies upon this type of healing method.
+- The Uncharted series relies upon this type of healing method.
 As Nathan Drake takes damage, the graphics slowly begin to lose saturation, and in order to recover his health he must take cover.
-Word Of God says that it isn't actually his health, but his luck-only the last bullet that hits you when your luck depletes actually counts for the kill.
+Word of God says that it isn't actually his health, but his luck-only the last bullet that hits you when your luck depletes actually counts for the kill.
 In other words, if you die, it is not because you were riddled with lead, but because one single bullet managed to get you when you ran out of luck.

 - In Landstalker the pretty useful healing boots do this, allowing a player with enough patience to avoid paying for inns.